junechakma/wexford-educare/coursedata.md

 *   Relevant work experience may also be considered.

-### Start Your Finance Career with Blossom Educare
+### Start Your Finance Career with Wexford Educare

 Ready to take the first step?
-The expert team at **Blossom Educare** is here to provide personalized support and guide you through the application process.
+The expert team at **Wexford Educare** is here to provide personalized support and guide you through the application process.

-**Email us for a free consultation at: info@blossomeducare.co.uk**
+**Email us for a free consultation at: info@wexfordeducare.com**

 BSc (Hons) Business Management with Foundation Year (4 years)
 -------------------------------------------------------------